medalight/callable-bond-hedging/README.md

 # Hedging a Book of Callable Bonds

 Can you strip the interest rate risk out of a portfolio of emerging market callable bonds using nothing but plain vanilla interest rate swaps?
-This project builds the pricing machinery from scratch to answer that quantitatively, and finds that you can remove **95% of the book's interest rate risk with four swap trades**, for a rebalancing cost of about **0.3 basis points of market value per year**.
+This project builds the pricing machinery to answer that quantitatively, and finds that you can remove **95% of the book's interest rate risk with vanilla/liquid/cheap swap trades**.

 ---